marcyvq12/marcyvq.github.io/config/installation_page_notes.md

 * img_alt
 * img_category

-If a row contains more than one image, the row becomes a two-column gallery view.
+If a row contains more than one image AND NO OTHER CONTENT TYPES, the row becomes a two-column gallery view.
 Meaning, you can put many images on the same row and it will display as only two images per line.
+In this case, width is ignored.

 ### Text
 Header and/or paragraph